uheerme/looset-landing/_posts/2020-08-07-an-architecture.md

 toc: true
 ---

-I'll tell you some of my opinions about Software Architecture and what are my plans for Looset.
+I'll tell you some of my opinions about Software Architecture and what are our plans for Looset.

 It'll watch you source files changes to show in realtime a dependencies diagram and Code Block viewer independent of the filesystem.
-Check it out in the [main page](https://jponline.github.io/looset-landing/)
+Check it out in the [main page](https://jponline.github.io/looset-landing/).

 We haven't start to work in Looset yet, but I've thought a bit about its architecture.
 I believe the "building" metaphor is bad when talking about software, I prefer the "grow" metaphor.
 When we think about our software as a living organism that needs constant care we make better decisions about it.